 We are on our final stretch!

-I honestly hope you don’t need this option, but I wanted to point you to good resources in case things aren’t going the way they are supposed to.
+I hope you everything is smooth with your machine, but I wanted to point you to good resources if things aren’t going how they are supposed to.

-If you are having any of these problems, check out the following steps that Cricut recommends.
+If you are having any of these problems, check out Cricut’s following steps.